jbodart-argenx/vscode-webdavupload/README.md

 ```

 ## Password storage
 The first time you connect to a new remote endpoint this extension will ask for a username and password.
-These credentials will be stored in the system's keychain (using the `keytar` library).
-On macOS the passwords are managed by the Keychain, on Linux they are managed by the Secret Service API/libsecret, and on Windows they are managed by Credential Vault.
+These credentials will be stored in VScode built-in Secret Storage.